MROP 2019: Frequently Asked Questions

 The MROP is, in part, a wilderness experience.
-There are a variety of accommodations available at the Rolling Ridge initiation site.
-These include 6-man cabins, 3-man lodge rooms, your own tent, or provided 4-8 man tents.
-All accommodations are rustic; most are unheated.
-Please indicate your accommodation preference on the Travel Information form.
+There are a variety of accommodations available at the Buffalo Gap Retreat initiation site.
+These include 8 cabins holding 4-10 men, and 3 campsites where you can set up your own tent and access showers and toilet facilities.
+All accommodations are rustic, but have electric, heating, water, showers, and toilets.
+You can explore the cabins and the camp sites at Buffalo Gap Retreat on their web site.
+Please indicate your accommodation preference (cabins or camping) on the Travel Information form.
 We will assign accommodation by preference on a first come first served basis.
 Unless traveling from overseas, participants are expected to provide their own sleeping bag, pillow and personal linens (washcloth, towel, sheets, etc.).
 You may also decide to pack an inflatable mattress for yourself or someone else.

 WHAT IS WEATHER LIKE AT Buffalo Gap?

-Rolling Ridge is on the Shenandoah River in the foothills of the Appalachian Mountains near Harper’s Ferry and Charlestown, WV.
-Early October weather at Rolling Ridge typically averages high 60s in the day and mid to low 40s at night, but can get into the low 50s in the day and high 30s at night.
+Buffalo Gap Retreat is on the Shenandoah River in the mountains of West Virginia near Capon Bridge, 30 minutes west of Winchester, Virginia.
+Early October weather at Buffalo Gap Retreat typically averages high 60s in the day and mid to low 40s at night, but can get into the low 50s in the day and high 30s at night.
 Plan accordingly.
 You will need a jacket, long pants, and perhaps a sweatshirt or heavy sweater.

 You will be given a window of approximately 12 hours for a solo experience (Saturday early-morning to Saturday early-evening), during which time, you will be asked to fast (unless medical conditions preclude it).

 The total fee is $500.00 which will help to cover the cost of the core MROP expenses.
 If you register BEFORE June 30, 2019, you will get an early registration discount of $50.

 A deposit of $50 is required with your registration, with the balance by September 30, 2019.
 The deposit will be returned if you are not accepted, but is non-refundable upon acceptance.
 Limited scholarship funding covering up to one-half of the total cost is available.
 You can request a scholarship online.
 Contact Ken Bevan if you have questions about scholarships (410-292-6890 or email@example.com).